GazzaJ/CI-MS4-RefereE-pay/README.md

  7. **[Add Message](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/add-msg-btn.jpg)** button takes authorised users to the Add Message page.

- 8. **[Add Message](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-message.jpg)** page displays and allows authorised usres to post a new message for a particular match.
+ 8. **[Add Message](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-message.jpg)** page displays and allows authorised users to post a new message for a particular match.
 Images can also be uploaded using the same form.

- 9. **[Club Directory](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/club-directory.jpg)** page displays a paginated list of the Clubs stored in tha database.
+ 9. **[Club Directory](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/club-directory.jpg)** page displays a paginated list of the Clubs stored in the database.
 Superusers can edit and delete Clubs from this view.
    a. **Club Badge** acts as a link to the Club's website.
    b. ** [View Teams](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/club-teams.jpg)** takes users to the Teams directory for that particular Club.
    c. **[Edit Club](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/club-super.jpg)** button is available only to Superusers, and takes them to the "Edit Club page"